 Succulent plants add color and texture to the garden landscape.
 These plants are interesting, not only in their appearance, but also in the structure of their stems and leaves.
 Native to arid climates that experience little rainfall, succulents have thick fleshy stems and leaves that are capable of storing water.
 Water stress is one of the primary reasons that succulent plants experience wilting.
 However, there are other cultural practices that cause succulent wilt.

 1. Water Stress

 Water stress that causes the wilting of succulents can include too much or too little water.
 Although succulents store water reserves in their leaves and stems and are capable of surviving periods of drought, like most plants, too little water causes the leaves of the plant to wilt, drop off and die.
 An under-watered succulent plant typically displays indentations in its leaves, as well as a lackluster color before wilting.
 Over-watering also causes wilting in succulent plants.
 The leaves appear limp, shriveled and weak when the plant is receiving too much water.
 The best way to avoid over-watering succulent plants is to allow the soil completely dry out in between waterings.
-This typically equates to watering your plant once a month or less.
 To ensure proper drainage, provide your succulent plant with well-draining soil, such as a sand or loamy mixture.
 When growing your plant in a container, ensure that the pot has drainage holes in the bottom.